vikingeducation/prep_basics/test-yourself-answers.md

 #### C

-An older, light weight programming language that direcly inspired the development of many other languages.
+An older, light weight programming language that directly inspired the development of many other languages.
 It's one of the lowest forms of programming language, one step removed from machine language.

 #### Ruby